Protect Plants and Containers from Squirrels

 Try covering new plantings with netting or floating row covers that allow air and water through to the plants.
 These barriers may discourage the squirrels and send them off looking for other dining locations.
 Once they move along you can try uncovering your plants.

 Some gardeners report success with cayenne pepper.
 Wear goggles and gloves when applying this hot spice.
-Consider using a variety of repellents labeled for controlling squirrels.
-Treat before they start digging, apply as directed and reapply as needed.
+Consider using a repellent, like Plantskydd, labeled for controlling squirrels.
+Treat before they start digging, apply as directed, and reapply as needed.

 Scare tactics may also help with your efforts.
 But urban squirrels are used to human sounds and scents and are pretty difficult to scare.